-There have been many SMOMS concerned about all the issues with adolescent skids so I booked an hour with a therapist who has a good reputation for working with adolescents.
+There have been many SMOMS concerned about all the issues with adolescent stepkids so I booked an hour with a therapist who has a good reputation for working with adolescents.
 I spent some time organizing my notes from meetings and the BB.

-The focus on the session was to learn appropriate responses to teenage skids whenever they're disrespectful…passively or aggressively.
+The focus on the session was to learn appropriate responses to teenage stepkids whenever they’re disrespectful…passively or aggressively.
 I shared a few examples and she offered the comments to follow.
 I’m excited to share them with you for I believe she shares our views about creative problem solving.
 See what you think and feel about her ideas.

-Skid ignores you when you are talking with him/her, refuses to reply to questions OR reacts in an actively aggressive manner when talking with SMOM.
+Situation: Skid ignores you when you are talking with him/her, refuses to reply to questions OR reacts in an actively aggressive manner when talking with SMOM.

-Her view is that if the bio-dad is within earshot, he should step in immediately on behalf of the SMOM and say something like, “Disrespectful behavior is not tolerated in this house.
+Suggestion: Her view is that if the bio-dad is within earshot, he should step in immediately on behalf of the SMOM and say something like, “Disrespectful behavior is not tolerated in this house.
 (Then looking at SMOM) Say,” Honey I’ll take it from here.”
 And have him enforce the rules in the home.
 (God Bless every hubby who does this!)